Don't demonise Boris Johnson, Rishi Sunak warns Tories at campaign launch

 "While that may be politically inconvenient for me, it is also the truth," he added, "as is the fact that once we've gripped inflation, I will get the tax burden down.
 It is a question of when, not if."

-The candidates for the party leadership are:
+The candidates for the party leadership (with numbers of declared backers so far) are:

 The result is due to be announced on 5 September.